Summary

 Business Value

-Drastically higher rates of account creation, better retention & the ability to resume onboarding.
+Drastically higher rates of completed account creation, better retention & the ability to resume onboarding.

 Allows for re-approach opportunities if only P1 Onboarding is completed.

-More eyes on partner offers which incentivise the continuation of onboarding.
+More eyes on partner offers earlier which incentivise also completion of onboarding.

-Higher rates of data banking enablement, with data asks being contextualised in their own focused experience.
+Higher rates of data banking enablement, with data asks being contextualised in their own part of the app.

 Holding & Trades account